Supplements for Athletes

 Electrolytes

 Electrolytes are charged molecules found inside and outside the cells of the body.
 They are responsible for maintaining a healthy fluid balance and are essential for nerve impulses and muscle contractions.
 In general, electrolyte replacement is not necessary for those undertaking short bouts of exercise, especially if sweating is minimal.
-However, for those who participate in endurance sports or who perspire very heavily during workouts, adding additional electrolytes to your water can help to replace those that are lost, protecting from the dangerous condition of hyponatremia, whose symptoms can range from mild headache and nausea to seizure, coma and even death.
+However, for those who participate in endurance sports or who perspire very heavily during workouts, adding electrolytes to your water can help to replace those that are lost, protecting from the dangerous condition of hyponatremia, whose symptoms can range from mild headache and nausea to seizure, coma and even death.
 The most important electrolytes to replace are sodium, potassium and chloride.
-Adding carbohydrate to a liquid electrolyte solution improves absorption of electrolytes (particularly sodium) from the small intestine.45
+Adding carbohydrates to a liquid electrolyte solution improves the absorption of electrolytes (particularly sodium) from the small intestine.46

 Phosphatidylserine